oat-sa/taohub-articles/forge/documentation-for-core-components/front-js.md

         return itemRunnerController;
     });

-###Give arguments to the controller{#give-arguments-to-the-controller}
+### Give arguments to the controller

 Often the controller needs some data from the server, different solutions are available with each advantages and disadvantages:

-####Request parameters{#request-parameters}
+#### Request parameters

 The request parameters sent along with the Ajax request are by default available inside the controller.
 By example, a call to `/taoItems/ItemPreview/index?itemId=24` gives you an access to the `itemId` parameter.
-You can get from the [module configuration](http://requirejs.org/docs/api.html#config-moduleconfig) :{#config-moduleconfig}
+You can get from the [module configuration](http://requirejs.org/docs/api.html#config-moduleconfig) :

     //module is a reserved dependency key, that gives you access to the module configuration define(['module'], function(module){